bikram0000/advanced_infinite_scroll/README.md

 - `minItemWidth`: The minimum width for an item.
 - `minItemsPerRow`: The minimum number of items per row.
-- `controller`: The controller associated with `AdvanceInfiniteScroll`.
+- `controller`: The controller associated with `AdvancedInfiniteScroll`.
 - `loadingMoreWidget`: A widget to display while more items are being loaded.
 - `builder`: A function that returns a list of widgets based on the provided data.